paulowe/mining-twitter/README.md

 Use tweepy - This is a Python library for accessing twitter's API.
 Documentation can be found here: https://www.tweepy.org

 ## Bots
-Each file is a Bot that scrapes and pulls data using REST or Streaming APIs or performs some preprocessing steps.
+Each file is a Bot that pulls data using REST or Streaming APIs and performs some preprocessing steps on the data.

 ## Dynamic Map demonstration
 Here is the [demo](http://www.paulowe.com/tweet_map.html) of the dynamic map visualization